Funders and Finances

 Since January 2024, SIMBA supports small businesses as a Small Business Outreach Partner with the Washington State Department of Labor & Industries (L&I).
-We provide invaluable assistance on essential topics such as workplace safety, business licensing, wage and hour laws, and worker’s compensation.
-Importantly, we can help you navigate L&I’s website to get you the tools you need for your new and existing business.
+We provide invaluable assistance on essential topics such as workplace safety, business licensing, wage and hour laws, and workers’ compensation.
+Importantly, we can help you navigate L&I’s website to get the tools you need for your new and existing business.
 Stay tuned for upcoming in-person and remote presentations, and take advantage of our personalized 1:1 business assistance available now.
-Through our partnership with the Washington State Department of Labor & Industries (L&I), offers essential assistance to business owners in key areas:
+Through our partnership with the Washington State Department of Labor & Industries (L&I), we offers essential assistance to business owners in key areas:

 • Contractor Licensing and Requirements (Construction Trades)